Emanuel B. Hart: Career

 He served as a colonel in the militia.

 He served as a member of the New York City Board of Aldermen in 1845.

 Congress

 Hart was elected as a Democrat to the Thirty-second Congress (March 4, 1851 – March 3, 1853).
 Hart was New York's first Jewish congressman.
+He was the third person of Jewish descent to be elected to the United States Congress, after David Levy Yulee and Lewis Charles Levin.

+Electoral history

 Later career and death

 He was later appointed by President James Buchanan to serve as surveyor of the Port of New York from 1857 to 1861.
 He also served as member of the city board of assessors.
 He served as president of Mount Sinai Hospital from 1870 to 1876 and New York City's commissioner of immigration from 1870 to 1873.
 He also worked as treasurer of the Society for the Relief of Poor Hebrews.
 He was a presidential elector in 1868.

 Hart died in New York City on August 29, 1897.
 He was interred in Cypress Hills Cemetery, Brooklyn, New York.